CorfuDB/CorfuDB/docs/failure-detector/filesystem-failures.md

    figure out if a local node is a decision maker node.
    If those parameters are met then the agent will trigger the layout update to exclude a node from the cluster

- - Current design of the Failre Detector (with Disk ReadOnly Failures) allows to enrich current FileSystemStats with the new types of failures to have disk probes in it and effectively handle more disk issues
+ - Current design of the Failre Detector (with Disk ReadOnly Failure) allows to enrich current FileSystemStats with the new types of failures to have disk probes in it and effectively handle more disk issues

 **Changes in `LogUnitServer`:**